help-me-mom/ng-mocks/README.md

 describe('beforeEach:mock-instance', () => {
   ngMocks.faster(); // <-- add it before

-  // A normal setup of the TestBed, TargetService will be mocked. beforeEach(() => MockBuilder(TargetComponent).mock(TargetService));
+  // A normal setup of the TestBed, TargetService will be replaced
+  // with its mock copy.
+  beforeEach(() => MockBuilder(TargetComponent).mock(TargetService));

-  // Configuring behavior of the mocked TargetService. beforeAll(() => {
+  // Configuring behavior of the mock TargetService. beforeAll(() => {
     MockInstance(TargetService, {
       init: instance => {